 Recalc current rate

-This is used in the case of lenders who set annual Net Payments.
-It is used to facilitate the recalculation of a Net Payment based on the current interest rate, rather than the rate in force at the annual review date and may be required when rates change from the SVR to a specific rate (or vice versa) part way through a year.
+This adjustment is used in the case of lenders who set annual monthly payments.
+It is used to facilitate the recalculation of a monthly mortgage payment based on the current active interest rate, rather than the rate in force at the annual review date.
+It may be required when rates change from the SVR to a specific rate (or vice versa) part way through a year.
 Also when a product ends it may be used to force the rate to recalc if the system indicates that this has not been done.
+A start date, value and end date are required for this adjustment.

 Set IBB

-This option allows you to set the current interest bearing balance and is really only for use when moving between schemes with the same lender (e.g. changing from Halifax Budget Plan to Halifax Standard).
+This adjustment allows you to set the current interest bearing balance and is really only for use when moving between schemes with the same lender (e.g. changing from Halifax Budget Plan to Halifax Standard)

 Set IBB start date